ptrichr/Datron/README.md

 [II.
 Tooling](/guides/tooling.md)

-After you've read the guides above, clone these papercut orders into your user training folder in fusion:
+After you've read the guides above, clone these papercut orders into your user training folder in fusion from: Datron-Projects/!Training/Example-Orders:
 - [ ] 2068
-- [ ] `//TBD`
+- [ ] 1405
 - [ ] `//TBD`
 - [ ] 2481